BREAKTHROUGH and the wider framework

 Who we support

-BREAKTHROUGH supports the most disadvantaged of our secondary school pupils, who through no fault of their own, experience significant barriers to a happy and secure adulthood.
 Many of our young people have had experiences that can have lasting impacts upon their health, education, job prospects, and capacity for future happiness.
-They can be care experienced, those on the periphery of the care system, young carers, those living with families with addictions and those who are vulnerable.
+They can be care experienced, those on the periphery of the care system, young carers, or those living with significant challenges in the lives.
+This could include poor mental or physical health, offending behaviour, bullying, social exclusion or any other considerable difficulties.

 With some insight and commitment, we can change the future paths that our young people take.